ritintiwari02/myDjangoApp/README.md

-# Fast API : To Do App
+# Fast API : To Do App by Ritin Tiwari

 This project is developed as part of learning from Fast API udemy course from Eric Roby.